codelusion/js-test-harness/README.md

 ##js-test-harness

-###A test harness for Javascript using Gulp, Karma, Jasmine and Phantom.js
+###A sample "Test Harness" for Javascript using Gulp, Karma, Jasmine and Phantom.js

+Notes: Sample code and tests relating to the Media Player is from the Karma Standalone download.

 - Setting up Karma for TDD
 - Setting up Karma for CI/Build Server using PhantomJS